mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 Non-printable characters can be obtained from unary class methods in the `Character` class such as `cr`, `space`, and `tab`.

+All instances of this class are pre-created and new instances cannot be created.

 The following table describes some of the class methods defined in the `Character` class.